alexgcsa/auto-admet/README.md

 `conda activate automl4pk`

-## How to use the AutoML method considering the Python code availabe?
+## How to use the AutoML method considering the Python code available?

 After activating automl4pk environment, run: